Suffering in the Life of a Christian - Part 1

 As we consider the meaning of John 12:25, let us look again at John 12:24 where Jesus taught us that no fruit will be born apart from the “death” of the grain of wheat.
 That grain of wheat symbolizes our lives and all that we want for ourselves in this life.
 Dying to our own will and what we want for ourselves is suffering; it is to take up our cross and follow Jesus.

 The things that we want may be completely honorable, with no sin in them at all.
-However God may will other things for our lives, things that run contrary to what we want for ourselves, but will result in fruit born to His glory, and He will bring these things to pass in our lives, as He has ordained them for each of us.
+However, God may will other things for our lives, things which run contrary to what we want for ourselves but will result in fruit born to His glory.
+And He will bring these things to pass in our lives, as He has ordained them for each of us.

 With John 12:24 in mind, we could understand Jesus’ words in John 12:25 as saying that the sufferings that bear fruit in the Christian life could at times make a believer even “hate” or despair of his life in this world.
 The Apostle Paul shared one such experience that he had in his own life, even as he was obeying God in doing the work that He had assigned for him.
 Paul wrote: “For we do not want you to be unaware, brethren, of our affliction which came to us in Asia, that we were burdened excessively, beyond our strength, so that we despaired even of life; indeed, we had the sentence of death within ourselves so that we would not trust in ourselves, but in God who raises the dead….”
 (2 Corinthians 1:8-11, emphasis added).